chuyskywalker/aws-lambda-github-webhook/readme.md

 1. AWS Access Key
 2. AWS Secret Key
 3. Github Token
+4. Github Webhook Secret

 Copy `variables.tf.example.txt` to `variables.tf` and fill in the AWS credentials.

-Then create `src/ghtoken.txt` and place the Github token in that file.
+Create `src/ghtoken.txt` and place the Github token in that file.

+Create `src/ghsecret.txt` and put a random, keyboard-smash ascii string in there.
+You'll use this when setting up the webhook later on.

 ### Build